 Here is something that most career advice gets wrong: the reason you did not get the offer probably was not your answer to a trick question.
 It was not because you wore the wrong color shirt or failed to give a firm enough handshake.
 The actual reasons candidates get rejected are far more mundane, far more predictable, and far more fixable.

-Over the past two years, we analyzed rejection data from major hiring surveys -- Robert Half, CareerBuilder, the National Association of Colleges and Employers (NACE) -- and consulted research on resume screening and interviewer decision-making.
+Over the past two years, we analyzed rejection data from major hiring surveys -- Robert Half, CareerBuilder, the National Association of Colleges and Employers (NACE) -- and consulted research on interviewer decision-making.
 Five mistakes account for the vast majority of preventable rejections.
 Most candidates make at least two of them.
 Some make all five without realizing it.

 The good news is that each one is correctable with straightforward preparation.
 This is not about becoming a different person in interviews.
 It is about eliminating the errors that overshadow your actual qualifications.